arcus/education_modules/demystifying_containers/demystifying_containers.md

 title: Demystifying Containers

 comment: Containers can be a useful tool for reproducible workflows and collaboration.
-This module aims to describe what containers are, why a researcher might want to use them, and how to get started.
+This module describes what containers are, why a researcher might want to use them, and what your options are for implementation.

 long_description: Writing code in multiple environments can be tricky.
 Collaboration can be hindered by different language versions, packages, and even operating systems.
 Developing code in containers can be a solution to this problem.
 In this module, we'll describe what containers are at a high level and discuss how they might be useful to researchers.